icon-community/icon.community/content/newsrss/news-2023-04-17-icon-validator-programme/index.md

 The amount of delegation support that a validator qualifies for will be calculated on the basis of their current bond amount so that:

 * Optimal Delegation = Current Bond / 5%
-* Eligible Delegation Support = Minimum of (Optimal Delegation - Current Delegation), with a maximum of 5M.
+* Eligible Delegation Support = Minimum of (Optimal Delegation - Current Delegation), 5M

 If a validator increases the size of their bond over time, they can reapply and receive more support from the Foundation via the program.
 The maximum delegation support that a validator can receive is 5 million ICX.